Underactuated Control of Multiple Soft Pneumatic Actuators via Stable Inversion: Introduction

-The primary objective of this paper is to develop control algorithms for achieving synchronization in multi-finger soft grippers.
-These mechatronic systems are designed and modeled to establish a non-square system matrix for single-input-multiple-output (SIMO) control scenarios.
+The primary objective of this paper is to develop control algorithms for achieving coordination in multi-finger soft grippers, which are modeled as single-input-multi-output (SIMO) systems.
 Our approach integrates both feedforward and feedback control loops.
-The feedforward control mechanism incorporates a stable model inversion technique that effectively synchronizes the motions of multiple soft fingers.
+The feedforward control mechanism incorporates a stable model inversion technique that effectively controls the motions of multiple soft fingers.
 Given the inherent uncertainty of soft materials, the feedback loop is adept at mitigating unexpected errors, noise, or disturbances that may arise between the mathematical model and the real system.
 Comprehensive validation of the control algorithms is conducted through simulations and experimentation.
 The theoretical framework underpinning these control algorithms is initially introduced in~\cite{burak2024algebraic}, where its efficacy is established by necessary and sufficient conditions.
 The contributions of this research lie in the innovative application of stable inversion control algorithms to address uncertain soft robotic systems.
-Notably, the proposed controller achieves synchronization of multi-finger soft grippers with a single input, thereby demonstrating the applicability of these control algorithms to SIMO control problems.
+Notably, the proposed controller achieves coordination of multi-finger soft grippers with a single input, thereby demonstrating the applicability of these control algorithms to SIMO control problems.